 - Click to set the offset and finish creating the dimension.
 Tip: A couple of shortcuts enable you to create successive linear dimensions with equal offsets.
 Immediately after you create the first dimension, you can double-click the endpoint of an adjoining dimension to create another dimension (Callout 1 in the following figure).
 Or, if the dimension is not adjacent to the first, click the second dimension’s start point and double-click its end point (Callout 2).
 Note that if you create successive linear dimensions in a clockwise direction, the dimensions appear inside the object.
 If you want the dimensions to appear outside the object, move in a counter-clockwise direction.

 While creating the dimension, you have modifier keys to unconstrain the dimension lines (Alt for Microsoft Windows or Command for macOS), or to switch which side of the dimension the value is placed (Ctrl for Microsoft Windows or Option for macOS).
-If you want to modify the style afterwards, simply double-click on the dimension to enter edit mode.
-If you don’t want LayOut to auto-detect and reformat narrow dimensions, simply select the No Leader option from the Leader Style drop-down in the Dimension Style dialog box.
+If you want to modify the style afterwards, double-click on the dimension to enter edit mode.
+If you don’t want LayOut to auto-detect and reformat narrow dimensions, select the No Leader option from the Leader Style drop-down in the Dimension Style dialog box.

 Marking angular dimensions